Perkin Warbeck: Support in Scotland (1495–1496)

-Second landing in England
+Landing in Cornwall

-On 7 September 1497, Warbeck landed at Whitesand Bay, two miles north of Land's End, in Cornwall hoping to capitalise on the Cornish people's resentment in the aftermath of their uprising only three months earlier.
+On 7 September 1497, Warbeck landed at Whitesand Bay, two miles north of Land's End, in Cornwall, hoping to capitalise on the Cornish people's resentment in the aftermath of their uprising only three months earlier.
 Warbeck proclaimed that he could put a stop to extortionate taxes levied to help fight a war against Scotland and was warmly welcomed.
 He was declared "Richard IV" on Bodmin Moor and his Cornish army some 6,000 strong entered Exeter before advancing on Taunton.
 Henry VII sent his chief general, Giles Daubeney, 1st Baron Daubeney, to attack the Cornish and when Warbeck heard that the King's scouts were at Glastonbury he panicked and deserted his army.

 Warbeck was captured at Beaulieu Abbey in Hampshire where he surrendered.
 Henry VII reached Taunton on 4 October 1497, where he received the surrender of the remaining Cornish army.
 The ringleaders were executed and others fined.
 Warbeck was imprisoned, first at Taunton, then at the Tower of London, where he was "paraded through the streets on horseback amid much hooting and derision of the citizens".

 Imprisonment and death

 Warbeck was initially treated well by Henry.
 As soon as he confessed to being an impostor, he was released from the Tower of London and was given accommodation at Henry's court.
 He was even allowed to be present at royal banquets.
 He was, however, kept under guard and was not allowed to sleep with his wife, who was living under the protection of the queen.

-After eight months at court, Warbeck tried to escape.
-He was quickly recaptured.
-He was then held in the Tower, initially in solitary confinement, and later alongside Edward Plantagenet, 17th Earl of Warwick; the two tried to escape in 1499.
-Captured once again, Warbeck was led from the Tower to Tyburn, London on 23 November 1499, where he read out a confession and was hanged.
+After eight months at court, Warbeck tried to escape; he was quickly recaptured.
+He was then held in the Tower, initially in solitary confinement, and later alongside the 17th Earl of Warwick; the two tried to escape in 1499.
+Captured once again, Warbeck was led from the Tower to Tyburn on 23 November 1499, where he read out a confession and was hanged.
+Warbeck had signed a paper confessing that his name was Piers Osbeck, a boatman's son from Tournai in France.
+It is unclear from where Henry VII got the name "Perkin Warbeck" or why it was maintained by Henry.
 Warbeck's Irish ally John Atwater was also executed at Tyburn on the same day.
 The Earl of Warwick was beheaded on Tower Hill on 28 November 1499.

 Warbeck was buried in Austin Friars, London.
 The presumed site of his unmarked grave is at the Dutch Church, Austin Friars.

 His story was featured in Francis Bacon's 1622 work History of the Reign of King Henry VII.